mongodb/mongodb-kubernetes/README.md

 The following data from Ops Manager is necessary to configure Kubernetes Operator to communicate with Ops Manager
 * User login with sufficient privileges
 * Public API Key
+* Group Name
-* Group ID
+* Org ID (Optional)
 * Base URL

-With this you will need to create two objects: a `Project`, which is a logical agrupation of MongoDB objects in Ops/Cloud Manager, and `Credentials`, which contain information about the users API Keys needed to perform actions in Ops/Cloud Manager.
+With this you will need to create two Kubernetes objects: a `Project`, which is a logical agrupation of MongoDB objects in Ops/Cloud Manager, and `Credentials`, which contain information about the users API Keys needed to perform actions in Ops/Cloud Manager.